CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 ## Repel Insects
 - **Tier:** Cantrip (0+)
-- **Runes:** Beast
+- **Sigils** Beast
-- **Casting Ability:** Intelligence
+- **Casting Ability:** Wisdom
 - **Casting Time:** 1 action
-- **Range:** Self
+- **Range:** Personal
-- **Area:** Personal
+- **Area:** Self
 - **Duration:** 1 hour
 - **Save:** none
 - **Components:** Gestures & Incantations

-This spell drives away insects and similar small vermin no larger than a mouse.
+This spell drives away natural insects and similar small vermin no larger than a mouse.
 For the duration of this spell, such creatures will not approach nearer than Close to the caster.

 *Upcasting*